 The Principal, or a person authorised by the Principal, will be permitted to ask a student to briefly go home to remedy breaches to the school's uniform.
-When deciding whether to allow a student to return home, the member of staff will consider the student's age and vulnerability, the length of time it will take, and the availability of the student's parents/ carers.
-A parent will always be contacted before sending the student home.
+When deciding whether to allow a student to return home, the member of staff will consider the student's age and vulnerability, the length of time it will take, and the availability of the student's parents.
+A parent will always be contacted before sending the student home - if contact with the student's parent cannot be made, the student will remain in school.